 If you want convenient lactation cookies or teas we've done the research and found the best lactation cookies and breastfeeding tea for you

-I have done quite a lot of taste testing and research (its a tough job!) to find the best lactation cookies and breastfeeding tea available in Australia for you.
+I have done quite a lot of taste testing and research (it's a tough job!) to find the best lactation cookies and breastfeeding tea available in Australia for you.
 You can buy pre-made lactation cookies and teas (YUM!) that aren’t too expensive, but are totally delicious!
 I've also found a delicious range of mixes to make your own lactation cookies, brownies, bliss balls and more including gluten free and vegan options, from the lovely Jess at The Milk Pantry on the Sunshine Coast of Queensland.
 It's great to be able to bake your own without having to hunt down some of the more obscure ingredients!

-So if you want delicious and convenient lactation cookies then check them out, we continually adjust our range based on feedback from our customers and our own research.
+Shop our curated range of Lactation Supplements here.
+We continually adjust our range based on feedback from our customers and our own research.

-They all contain fenugreek which DOES have some scientific evidence to support its effectiveness at boosting milk supply, although they aren’t in medicinal quantities.
 If you want to take fenugreek in medicinal quantities, it is recommended that you see a health professional first (extra information available on Fenugreek and Breastfeeding, on KellyMom website)